Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 A sales-qualified lead is a prospect who’s ready to buy your product.
 You successfully attracted the lead to your business via your marketing efforts, and now they’re booking a demo with your sales team.

-These leads are sales qualified because they’re the most likely to turn into customers.
-This is critical to track because it determines if your campaigns attract people that’ll add to your business’s bottom line.
+These leads are sales-qualified because they’re the most likely to turn into customers.
+This is critical to track because it determines if your campaigns attract people who’ll add to your business’s bottom line.

 Note that an MQL is something you may want to track with SQLs because the former will ensure you’re tracking the right people who could one day convert, and the second will identify leads who are likely to convert now or sometime soon.

-Sometimes, you don’t know who your SQLs are, so by tracking MQLs, you can monitor who’s becoming leads and identify who out of the different groups are converting the most (your SQLs).
+Sometimes, you don’t know who your SQLs are, so by tracking MQLs, you can monitor who’s becoming leads and identify who, out of the different groups, is converting the most (your SQLs).

-This is something ConversionIQ, HawkSEM’s proprietary software does well.
-It analyzes your leads to identify who’s converting the most and what content or channel they’re coming from.
+ConversionIQ, HawkSEM’s proprietary software, excels at this.
+It analyzes leads to identify who’s converting the most and what content or channel they’re coming from.

 5. Unique visitors